Blog>Trade>Starting a Business>How to successfully start a tyre-fitting business

 1. Pick a catchy name

 It’s important to pick a name for your tyre business that your customers will remember.
-This means they’ll be more likely to use you again – and pass your name over to friends and families.
+This means they’ll be more likely to use you again - and pass your name over to friends and family.

 2. Set a range of goals